noselusbe/noselus-frontend/Readme.md

 * CSS changes must be done in .scss files first, never just the compiled .css files.
 * Try not to pollute your pull request with unintended changes -- keep them simple and small
 * Try to share which browsers your code has been tested in before submitting a pull request
-* Build must pass all test (try to run "grunt build")
+* Build must pass all test (try to run "ember test") or [check on travis](https://travis-ci.org/noselusbe/noselus-frontend/pull_requests)